 "When npower offered me a renewal tariff increased by £20 and I'd left it to the last minute, I moved to Bulb.
 I now have the warm glow that comes from using a green supplier and making a saving of £200 a year."

-There are various renewable energy sources for customers to research before signing up to a deal:
+There are five principal types of green energy you should research before signing up to a deal:

-Wind power, generated by turbines, is an extremely popular renewable energy option – it can be used to generate electricity on its own or to power hydroelectric dams that in turn generate electricity.
+Wind power is generated by turbines and is an extremely popular option – it can generate electricity directly, or power hydroelectric dams that in turn generate the electricity.

 Hydroelectric power uses water from a dam or reservoir to generate power via a water turbine and generator.
-It is popular because of its low running costs and the fact that the amount produced can be adapted to meet demand at the time.
+It’s popular because running costs are low, the dammed water serves as a form of energy storage, and the amount of energy produced can be easily adjusted to meet demand.

-Biomethane power is a natural gas that comes from the breakdown of food, agricultural and household waste and is comparable to gases that come from fossil fuels.
-It can be distributed via the existing gas grid infrastructure, making it an attractive option for those wanting to sign up to a renewable tariff.
+Biomass is a method of extracting natural gas as food, agricultural, and household waste breaks down, and is comparable to gases that come from fossil fuels.
+Biomass energy can be distributed via existing gas infrastructure, making it an attractive option should you want to sign up to a renewable gas tariff.

-Renewable energy comparison works in exactly the same way as non-renewable plan comparison - you’ll need to know exactly how much energy you use and how much you’re currently paying.
-This information can usually be found on your latest bill.
-The more accurate you are with your information, the more accurately a price comparison website can find deals that will save you money (assuming you’re not already on the cheapest possible option).
-You’ll also be able to compare renewable energy plans that meet your needs as far as exit fees, billing options, incentives and more are concerned to help you find the best possible option.
+When you come to compare green energy suppliers, you’ll find the process is identical to performing a standard energy comparison.
+You’ll need to know how much energy you’re consuming and how much you’re currently paying for it – you’ll find this on your latest utility bill.
+As always, the more accurate your figures, the better the chances your chosen price comparison website finds deals that will save you money – if you’re not already on the cheapest deal of course.
+You’ll also be able to compare green energy plans using other criteria, such as billing options, exit fees and incentives, to help you find the best option.